-No employer shall employ any of his employees for a workweek longer than 40 hours unless such employee receives remuneration for his employment in excess of the hours above specified at a rate, not less than 1.5 times the regular rate at which he is employed.
+No employer shall employ any of his employees for a workweek longer than 8 hours daily and 40 hours weekly unless such employee receives remuneration for his employment in excess of the hours above specified at a rate, not less than 1.5 times the regular rate at which he is employed.

 As per the state’s overtime law, the employee must be paid 1.5 times the employee’s regular rate of pay for all hours worked in excess of eight hours up to and including 12 hours in any workday, and for the first eight hours worked on the seventh consecutive day of work in a workweek.

 Employers must provide a rest period of at least 30 consecutive minutes to employees working 7.5 or more consecutive hours.

 Breast Feeding Breaks

 Any employee may, at her discretion, express breast milk or breastfeed on-site at her workplace during her meal or break period.
 An employer shall make reasonable efforts to provide a room or other location, in close proximity to the work area, other than a toilet stall, where the employee can express her milk in private.